Most Commonly Abused Drugs

 Resources for Recovery from Addiction

 The SAMHSA website is an extremely helpful resource to use when looking for reputable treatment centers that meet your needs.
 No matter what age addiction begins, remember that it’s treatable and life can and will get better.
 The most important thing to remember is that the sooner that help is sought, the better the outcome will be for treatment.
-We here at A Better Today can also help you and your loved one; our addiction specialists are standing by, ready to help and assist you with any questions or concerns that you may have about finding treatment for yourself or your loved one.
+We here at A Better Today can also help you and your loved one; our specialists are standing by, ready to help and assist you with finding treatment for yourself or your loved one.
 Even if we aren’t able to help you, we may be able to direct you to the best possible resources for finding treatment that fits your needs.
 Don’t wait; call us today!